PAWANESHKATHAIT/Cryptocurrency-Market-Analysis-/README.md

 ## 2. Architecture Overview

 The project follows a classic ETL (Extract, Transform, Load) pattern, orchestrated by Python scripts.
+For a detailed visual representation of the system architecture, refer to the `architecture.pdf` file in this repository.

 ```
 CoinGecko API → Python ETL Scripts → Local MySQL Database → crypto_prices Table